-(Week 6)
+(Week 4)

-Sitting comfortably in ideal posture (shoulder blade down and in, looking straight ahead).
-Step 1: Using non-surgical arm pull down and pulley to have surgical arm raise out in front of you.
-Step 2: With surgical arm to the side, pull down on pulley with non-surgical arm to have surgical arm raise to the side.
+Sitting comfortably in ideal posture (shoulder blade down and back, looking straight ahead).
+Step 1: Using non-surgical arm pull down on pulley to have surgical arm raise out in front of you.
+Step 2: With surgical arm to the side, pull down on pulley to have surgical arm raise to the side.